The Heavy (band): In media

 "How You Like Me Now?" could be heard being played over the speakers at the McCormick Place Convention Center in Chicago, Illinois, the 2012 election night location for U.S. President Barack Obama, just after the projected results for Ohio were announced.
 The Electoral College votes from Ohio clinched the 2012 Presidential re-election for him.
 The band played the song on the Late Show with David Letterman on 18 January 2010.
 This was the first time that Letterman had ever asked a musical artist to perform an encore on his show.The Heavy perform "How You Like Me Now?" on The Late Show with David Letterman (includes encore performance) On 9 June 2010 "How You Like Me Now?" was featured in the opening montage of Hockey Night in Canada's broadcast of Game 6 of the Stanley Cup Finals.
-"How You Like Me Now?" also featured in the 2014 video game, Forza Horizon 2.
+"How You Like Me Now?" also featured in the 2014 video game Forza Horizon 2, and in the ending credits of the 2013 videogame Knack.
 "That Kind of Man" from the band's first album was featured in "Filthy Lucre", an episode of the series Californication.
+"How You Like Me Now?" with B-side "The Big Bad Wolf", and "The Sleeping Ignoramus" from third album were featured in the 2011 video game Driver: San Francisco.

 "That Kind Of Man" was used in the trailer for Parker and "Coleen" also in FIFA 09 both from the band's first album, was featured in "Play the Man", an episode of the USA network television show Suits.
 The show also used "What Makes a Good Man?" for the season 2 promo, "Can't Play Dead" in episode "Zane vs. Zane" and "Short Change Hero" in episode "War".